aaguasvivas/netflixBinged_CS171_Final_Project/README.md

 ## Process and Roadmap

-See our [process book](https://docs.google.com/document/d/1Z0NSNz0EhzR-iLzrMAGHifLIgXAKyokxjqZu1ZPVqSA/edit?usp=sharing) for a complete overview of our process in developing this website, brainstorming, inspirations, rough ideas and more..
+See our [process book](https://docs.google.com/document/d/1Z0NSNz0EhzR-iLzrMAGHifLIgXAKyokxjqZu1ZPVqSA/edit?usp=sharing) for a complete overview of our process in developing this website, brainstorming, inspirations, rough ideas and more.

 <!-- CONTACT -->